scipy/scipy/doc/source/tutorial/ndimage.rst

     the shape of the kernel by its non-zero elements.

-    The :obj:`percentile_filter` function calculates a multi-dimensional
+    The :func:`percentile_filter` function calculates a multi-dimensional
     percentile filter.
 The *percentile* may be less then zero, i.e., *percentile* = -20 equals *percentile* = 80.
 Either the sizes of a rectangular kernel or the footprint of the kernel must be provided.